-A fundamental objective of the North of Town Masterplan is to repair the existing 'grid iron' street pattern, respecting the plot and street widths of the surrounding streetscape, where possible.
+4.10 A fundamental objective of the North of Town Masterplan is to repair the existing 'grid iron' street pattern, respecting the plot and street widths of the surrounding streetscape, where possible.
 The development must provide an important visual focal point to the east side of the new town park which must be of the architectural excellence.
 It must also have the potential of interfacing with the Millennium Town Park.

-The North of Town Masterplan presents a development concept for the Jersey Gas site in Tunnell Street which introduces a mix of terraced town houses and apartments with basement car parking, and encourages pedestrian permeability around the perimeter of the site and also through a series of private quadrangles, connecting the Millennium Town Park with St Saviour's Road.
+4.11 The North of Town Masterplan presents a development concept for the Jersey Gas site in Tunnell Street which introduces a mix of terraced town houses and apartments with basement car parking, and encourages pedestrian permeability around the perimeter of the site and also through a series of private quadrangles, connecting the Millennium Town Park with St Saviour's Road.

-Whilst this scheme is entirely conceptual, and in no way prescriptive, it is helpful in beginning to explore the potential scale and massing of development that might be possible on the site.
-It has thus helped to inform an exploration of potential height envelopes for different parts of the site, as set out at appendix 3 and described below; There is considered to be potential for a scheme ranging from six storeys along the northern boundary of the site to up to four storeys along the southern boundary.
-The southern side should respect the existing street context and care must be taken to ensure that the residential amenity enjoyed by the existing dwellings along Tunnell Street is not unduly compromised in terms of loss of sunlight, daylight, residential outlook and privacy, and specific attention is given to how the development 'turns the corners' to avoid any unduly large blank gables and overbearing impact to the street.
+4.12 Whilst this scheme is entirely conceptual, and in no way prescriptive, it is helpful in beginning to explore the potential scale and massing of development that might be possible on the site.
+It has thus helped to inform an exploration of potential height envelopes for different parts of the site.

+4.13 This Brief acknowledges the potential for a scheme incorporating a variety of building heights17 in order to create a more interesting form of development, rather than a monotonous 'block' of development.
+However, care should be taken to ensure that the southern side should respect the existing street context and, more importantly, that the residential amenity enjoyed by the existing dwellings along Tunnell Street is not unduly compromised in terms of loss of sunlight, daylight, residential outlook and privacy.
+Specific attention should also be given to how the development 'turns the corners' to avoid any unduly large blank gables and overbearing impact to the street.
 In addition, care must be taken to ensure that the internal parts of the scheme are not constantly in shadow and that a good level of sunlight can penetrate the development.